-Integrated design that spans communities, disciplines, and generations.
-Impactful designs that involve elaborate research which aims to redefine the way we view our built environment while taking into consideration the importance of our natural environment and future generations.
+Integrated design that spans communities, disciplines and generations.
+Impactful designs that involve elaborate research which aim to redefine the way we view our built environment while taking into consideration the importance of our natural environment and future generations.

-B. Arch graduate with excellent AutoCAD, 3-D modeling and rendering, physical model building, teamwork, problem solving and management skills.
-Well versed in architectural concepts, principles and practices applicable to the full range of duties concerned with planning, design, renovation, and the construction of such structures as commercial, mixed-use, residential, industrial and institutional facilities.
-Able to adapt traditional techniques or evolve new ones to solve complex architectural, planning and civil engineering issues, including the ability to apply the latest technological advances in “green design” to an overall project.
+Master of Environmental Management graduate well versed in green design and restoration ecology.
+Bachelor of Architecture graduate well versed in architectural and environmental concepts, principles and practices applicable to the full range of duties concerned with planning, design, renovation, and the construction of such structures as commercial, mixed-use, residential, industrial and institutional facilities.
+Able to adapt traditional techniques or evolve new ones to solve complex architectural, planning and civil engineering issues, including the ability to apply the latest technological advances in green design to an overall project.

 Latitude 33 Planning and Engineering, San Diego, Land Planner

-Land Planner with five years of experience with master plan, small to large-scale residential, commercial, institutional, and mixed-use projects.
+Land Planner with over seven years of experience with master plan, small to large-scale residential, commercial, institutional, and mixed-use projects.
 Experience includes working during planning, design and construction phases on both the planning and engineering teams.
-Duties primarily consisted of site planning / site design; however extensively included the preparation of specific plan graphics, digital renderings, digital mapping, slope analysis, preliminary grading design, preliminary utility design, design guidelines, environmental research and analysis.
-Worked with various architects, engineers, project managers, client agencies, local government and local community organizations.
+Duties primarily consisted of site planning / site design; however extensively included the preparation of 3D-models, presentations, specific plan graphics, digital renderings, digital mapping, slope analysis, preliminary grading design, preliminary utility design, design guidelines, environmental research and analysis.
+Worked directly with various architects, engineers, project managers, client agencies, local government and local community organizations.
 Performed work both in and out of the office.
-Off-site work includes site-inspection and analysis, and pre/post construction documentation.
+Off-site work included site inspection and analysis, and pre/post construction documentation.

 Duke University, Durham, NC, US, MArch, DEL-MEM Masters of Environmental Management